sandwichorder/app-src/README.md

 ```
 ionic build
 ```
 This will build all the files into the www/ directory.
+After build commit code to Git.